 Booth has released its 2020-21 application, having kept the same first question while changing the second prompt.

 Essay 1: How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250-word minimum)

-Optional question: Is there any unclear information in your application that needs further explanation?
+Additional information: Is there any unclear information in your application that needs further explanation?
 If so, please use this section to clarify.
+(300 word maximum)

 While this essay is similar to those you will craft for most MBA applications, the challenge with Booth is to avoid going too long given the lack of formal word limit.
 To help, make sure your immediate and long-term goals are clear in your short answer section, and use this essay to dive directly into how Booth will help you achieve them.
 Be as specific as possible, use examples, and highlight how your background and past experiences makes you the right person to pursue your goal.
 That will help differentiate you from other applicants.
 Aim for 600-800 words total, though initial drafts can be longer to get your ideas down on paper.

 This changed essay prompt is a step towards learning your motivations (like Stanford’s “what matters most” essay) and what makes you interesting (like HBS’s essay and Duke’s “25 things” prompt).
 Aim to discuss something active vs. passive, and as you discuss why you love that activity, reference characteristics Booth is looking for (i.e. resourceful, global mindset, analytical, team-oriented, social).
 Passive activities are ok (i.e. reading), but will differentiate you more if you can link to an active activity (i.e. engaging with a book club).